This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 LODGING A DISPUTE IN AN EXTERNAL DISPUTE RESOLUTION SCHEME (EDR)

-If the debt collector is in EDR, you can lodge a dispute about the debtor harassment.
-The debt collector is likely to be in an EDR if the debt was originally a loan, for example, a credit card debt, a phone debt or a utilities debt.
+If the debt collector is in an EDR scheme, you can lodge a dispute about the debtor harassment.
+The debt collector is likely to be in an EDR scheme if the debt was originally a loan, for example, a credit card debt, a phone debt or a utilities debt.

 If the debt was originally a telecommunications or energy and water debt, you need to lodge in the relevant EDR against the original company where you obtained the service.